 Maybe you’ve heard the saying, “Life is not a sprint…it’s a marathon.”
 That caution and encouragement makes a lot of sense, since most of us tend to waffle between a frantic pace and the inevitable collapse.
 But, to be completely honest, most of us could probably complete the distance of a marathon in a few days, even if we had to do so limping at a snail’s pace.

 The Christian’s journey with Jesus is more of a life-time hike, isn’t it?
 He takes us up mountains where we can see the big picture of His plan, breathe the fresh air of His grace and intimate relationship, and renew our commitment to Christ for what’s ahead.
 After all, we know there will be valleys and trenches when He takes us back down.
+The video below briefly describes how this website may be helpful to your journey of joy in Christ.

-The goal of this blog is to equip and encourage you with tools for this life’s trenches.
+Again, the goal of this blog is to equip and encourage you with tools for this life’s trenches.

 I need to be clear, though.
 No amount of tips, insights, motivations, or determination can rescue us from all hardships of this life.
 In Luke 9:23, the Lord said “If anyone would come after me, let him deny himself and take up his cross daily and follow me.”
 A life-time hike of putting to death our self-centered goals and desires will be hard.
 Living in humility and serving others will seem foolish to the world.
 In times of great stress, even we may question our faith in the Lord, just like John the Baptist (Matthew 11:2-3), Peter (John 18:15-18), and many others who had seen Him face-to-face.
 Jesus was clear.
 “In the world you will have tribulation….”
 But just as clearly He finished by saying “But take heart; I have overcome the world.”
 (John 16:33)